harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ![](./20220530-vxlan-enhancement/vxlan-vni-1.png)

-User defines (cluster level) VN and the related CIDR, then the VNI, VXLAN tunnel are created automatically.
+User defines (cluster level) VN and the related CIDR, then the VNI, VxLAN tunnel are created automatically.

 #### Story 3